Cessna 551 private jet between Jerez and Cologne crashes into Baltic Sea

 Aviation24.be is following a Cessna 551 private jet (registered OE-FGR) that departed from Jerez Airport, Spain destination Cologne, Germany.
 The aircraft, however, didn’t reach the German airport but continued towards the Baltic Sea.
-Air traffic control tried to reach the pilots but in vain.
+Air traffic control tried to reach the pilot but in vain.

-French Air Force and German Air Force scrambled towards the aircraft, but found no pilots in the cockpit.
-The aircraft carried two pilots and four passengers.
+French Air Force, German Air Force then Danish Air Force scrambled towards the aircraft, but found no pilot in the cockpit.
+The aircraft carried a total of four passengers: one pilot and three passengers.

 The aircraft crossed Spain, France, Luxemburg, Belgium and Germany.